holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 Alright, I will assume you know enough about the bias-variance trade-off for now to understand why the original claim that **overparameterized neural networks do not ncessarily imply high variance**.

-## TLDR; high variance, low bias is a sign of overfitting, where the model obtains high accuracy on the training set but low accuracy on the test set.
-This typically happens for large and overparameterized neural networks, especially on small datasets.
+## TLDR; high variance, low bias is a sign of overfitting.
+Overfitting happens when a model achieves high accuracy on the training set but low accuracy on the test set.
+This typically happens for overparameterized neural networks, especially on small datasets.

 # Small Data, Big Decisions: Model Selection in the Small-Data Regime Paper Review